 Kimberly brings decades of experience of as a facilitator, performer/storyteller and teacher entertaining people with complex yet accessible messages about the human experience, about the body in culture and about the ways we co-create our culture.
-Many of these themes are handled in Kimberly's popular and funny stage-performances.
-And, if you're interested in a keynote presentation or lecture, she can modify and incorporate entertaining storytelling to fit the venue and time-frame.
-Half-day or full-day workshops are available on any of these themes.
+This experience means that her themes are available in a variety of ways for different venues, events and purposes.
+Kimberly's performances, workshops, and lectures engage with themes that include:

 Things I Learned from Fat People on a Plane

 This new show is about living fully in a world that hates fat.
 It’s about movement of all kinds – travel, exercise, romance and how fat folks are often expected to stay so still they disappear.
 In this performance, Kimberly Dark asks, “What’s a fat, sexy middle-aged babe have to do to get a ticket on the Respect Express (with a seatbelt big enough for safety)?”

 The gap between rich and poor in the United has been widening and this is particularly pronounced in communities of color and for women.
 During this engaging and interactive lecture, Dark teaches participants about trends in the distribution of wealth in America and how those trends affect all Americans.
 We can no longer afford to ignore the history of privilege and poverty, if we hope to create a world in which that American dream of fairness and prosperity can become a reality.
 In this hugely participatory event, Dark leads participants through exercises to help them understand their own wealth, how it is influenced by the privilege of birth and circumstances and how those who lack wealth may not be as personally deficient as some believe.
 The content of this lecture is applicable to each person who uses money - and participants will leave with the tools for making connections with others to work toward a more just economy.

 Becoming the Subject of Your Own Story - Rather Than the Object of Another's Gaze